-From the architect.
+Text description provided by the architects.
 The design of addition to the Samrode, SIA construction company headquarters in Ventspils is based on the desire of the client and the project team to create a compact and contemporary architectural volume that maintains a harmonious and complimentary relationship with its historic city center context.

 The conceptual narrative for this building is based on three scales of purposeful design operations in response to opportunities/limitations offered by the site.
 From the urban design perspective, the massing of this building is determined by the precedent outlines of a munitions warehouse and a wooden shed, previously present on the site.